What’s Your New Year’s Resolution In Recycling? 🧨

 - No Styrofoam allowed – Styrofoam, made from polystyrene, is bad for the environment.
 It affects both human health and the environment negatively.
 There are many ways you can avoid this.
-For example, try to use a more environmentally friendly plate instead of the styrofoam ones.
-To add, you can also try to find for an alternative packaging instead of the polystyrene ones.
-Here are 10 examples.
+For example, try to use a more environmentally friendly plate instead of styrofoam ones.
+To add, you can also try to find an alternative packaging instead of the polystyrene ones.

 Before you continue reading, see our blog on contaminated waste disposal.

-- Use your own containers – Have you heard of the term “BYOC”?
+- Use your own containers.
+Have you heard of the term “BYOC”?
 If not, let me further talk about it.
-BYOC, or bring your own cup/container, emphasises the reducing of the plastic cup and container use.
+BYOC, or bring your own cup/container, emphasises the reduction of the use of plastic cups and containers use.
 Search online or shop at physical stores, many of them sell washable cups and containers.